Azure/ResourceModules/docs/wiki/Solution creation.md

 ### Multi-repository

-1. Below, you can find an example which makes use of multiple repositories to orchestrate the deployment (also known as a _multi-repository_ approach) in GitHub.
+Below, you can find an example which makes use of multiple repositories to orchestrate the deployment (also known as a _multi-repository_ approach) in GitHub.

-1. It fetches the _public_ **Azure/ResourceModules** repo for consuming bicep modules and uses the parameter files present in the _private_ **Contoso/MultiRepoTest** repo for deploying infrastructure.
+It fetches the _public_ **Azure/ResourceModules** repo for consuming bicep modules and uses the parameter files present in the _private_ **Contoso/MultiRepoTest** repo for deploying infrastructure.

-1. This example is creating a Resource group, an NSG and a VNet -
+The example executes one job that creates a Resource group, an NSG and a VNet.

-    1. Job: **Deploy multi-repo solution**
+It does so by performing the following tasks
 1. Checkout 'Azure/ResourceModules' repo at root of the agent
 1. Set environment variables for the agent
 1. Checkout 'contoso/MultiRepoTest' repo containing the parameter files in a nested folder - "MultiRepoTestParentFolder"
 1. Deploy resource group in target Azure subscription
 1. Deploy network security group
-        1. Deploy virtual network A
+1. Deploy virtual network

 <h3>Example</h3>